 What Does Cyber Insurance Cover?

-Why Law Firms Need Cyber Insurance
+Why Law Firms Are Targets

-Law firms are constantly handling confidential information and data from legal contracts to financial records and beyond.
-This makes them prime targets for cybercriminals looking to expose weak security measures.
 A breach could expose client information which leads to lawsuits, lost business, and possibly fines.

-Data Breach Response and Notification
+1. Data Breach Response And Notification

 depiction of cyber security hacker

-Ransomware and Cyber Extortion
+2. Ransomware And Cyber Extortion

 Ransomware attacks are on the rise, with hackers encrypting files and demanding payment for their release.
 Cyber insurance can cover: